katrintirok/python-environmental-lesson/_episodes/06-visualization-matplotlib.md

 ```

 `matplotlib`'s `pyplot` module is a powerful plotting tool that makes it simple to create complex plots from data.
 It uses default settings, which help creating
 publication quality plots with a minimal amount of settings and tweaking.
-The `matplotlib` documentation is found at [here](https://matplotlib.org).
+The `matplotlib` documentation is found [here](https://matplotlib.org).

 In previous episodes we plotted directly from our `pandas` Dataframe, e.g.: